alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 The API call that installs the logging extesnions to the VMs times out after a few minutes, so you may get some extension installation failure messages.
 If so, try re-running the logging set up script.
 In most cases the extensions have actually been successfully installed.

-### :fast_forward: Optional: Unpeering package mirrors
-The `Apply_Network_Configuration.ps1` script ensures that the SRE is peered to the correct mirror network.
-However, if you need to unpeer the mirror networks for some reason (e.g. while preparing an SRE subscription for re-use), you can run the unpeering script separately as described below.

-> :warning: You will not normally need to do this - think carefully before doing so!

-On your **deployment machine**.
-- Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
-- Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
-- Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
-  - NB.
-If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
-- Run `./Unpeer_Sre_And_Mirror_Networks.ps1 -configId <SRE config ID>`, where the config ID is `<SHM ID><SRE ID>` for the config file you are using.

 ## :fire: Run smoke tests on DSVM